steledama/lac/README.md

 # LAC

-Multi Function Printer (MFP) consumables and page monitoring system
+MultiFuncionPrinters usage and supplies monitoring with Zabbix over different networks

 ## What the LAC does

-Lac is a web-based fleet management tool that monitors the status of consumables and page counters  of Multi Funcion Printers (MFPs) located in different networks.
-It is designed for office machine dealers who have to manage hundreds of MFPs installed at various final customers.
+Lac is an agent that work with zabbix agent that monitors the usage and supplies of Multi Funcion Printers (MFPs) located in different networks.
+It is designed for office machine dealers who have to manage hundreds of MFPs installed at various final customers network.
 It is meant to be used for two purposes:

-- Obtain the page counters of the MFPs and automatically collect them in a centralized place to effectively manage the periodic billing of technical assistance contracts often linked to a page cost and therefore to the number of pages produced
+- Obtain the page counters of the MFPs and automatically collect them in a centralized place (zabbix server) to effectively manage the periodic billing of technical assistance contracts often linked to a page cost and therefore to the number of pages produced

 - Manage the supply of consumables efficiently so that the end customer is never left without but at the same time not to waste unnecessary resources.